damianhakert/damianhakert.github.io/source/gitlab-hosted/index.html.md

 ### What level of support does the service provide?

 For assistance with issues that are specific to GitHost, we offer next-business day response times.
-You should receive a dedicated email address to reach the support team when you sign up for the service.
+Please submit your support request through the [support portal](https://support.gitlab.com/).

 ### If I subscribe to GitLab Enterprise and use GitHost how do I get support?